Introduction

 Placement

-Please read the introductory information and heed the Warnings and
+Please read the introductory information and heed the Warnings and Notice ⇒

 Introduction.

 Depending on the equipment variant, the vehicle may contain a loose box with the vehicle tool kit in the luggage compartment.
+Make sure this box is secured so it cannot move while the vehicle is being driven.

 Vehicle tool kit components

-Please read the introductory information and heed the Warnings and
+Please read the introductory information and heed the Warnings and Notice ⇒

 Introduction.